Tenellia sp. #19

 m (39-52 ft) in a Halimeda kanaloana

 bed.
-It was observed feeding on the hydroid (presumably a hydractiniid)
+It was observed feeding on the hydroid (probably a Cytaeis sp.)

 held.
 (Note 1) It was never observed to leave